Sim4n6/plasoWiki/Style-guide.md

 * Quote strings as ' or """ instead of "
   * Quote strings in command line arguments (argparse) as "
 * Textual strings should be Unicode strings and hence defined as u'string'
-* Use the format() function instead of the %-way of formatting strings.
+* Use the format() function instead of the %-style of formatting strings.
   * Use positional or parameter format specifiers with typing e.g. '{0:s}' or '{text:s}' instead of '{0}', '{}' or '{:s}'.
 If we ever want to have language specific output strings we don't need to change the entire codebase (again).
 It also makes is easier in determining what type every parameter is expected to be.

 #### Exceptions